 Comparative Effectiveness & Implementation Research Training Program Admissions

-The Comparative Effectiveness and Implementation Research Training Program at NYU School of Medicine typically accepts applications until the end of April for the following summer.
+The Comparative Effectiveness and Implementation Research Training Program at NYU Grossman School of Medicine typically accepts applications until the end of April for the following summer.
 Applicants can expect to be notified about acceptance two to three weeks after the application deadline.

 We encourage prospective students to learn more about the MS in clinical investigation, with a concentration in comparative effectiveness and implementation research, and the advanced certificate to determine which training program better matches your prior training.
 You can only apply to one training program.

+Apply online to the program.
 Please include the following materials with your application:

 - your current CV